B.S. Environmental Studies, Cornell University

 B.A.
 Environmental Analysis and Policy, Boston University

 Amy has over 10 years experience in the recycling and waste reduction industry.
 She is Principal of Avencore Group, a boutique consulting firm specializing in sustainable materials management.
 As part of her consulting work, she has served as the Association of Oregon Recyclers' Resource Director since 2010.
 Previously, Amy worked for the Oregon Department of Environmental Quality as the Technical Specialist for the Oregon E-Cycles program, one of the nation’s first electronics product stewardship programs.
 Amy started her career at the Massachusetts Department of Environmental Protection analyzing the state’s recycling and waste reduction activities.
-In her spare time, Amy leads her HOA’s sustainability committee and enjoys spending time in the great outdoors.
-When it’s not raining, you’ll find her hiking, biking, camping, and taking advantage of all Oregon has to offer.
+In her spare time, Amy enjoys spending time in the great outdoors hiking, biking, and camping.